Motivic integration on special rigid varieties and the motivic integral identity conjecture: Introduction

-holds in $ \mathscr M_k^{\hat{\mu}}$, where $\tilde f(z)=f(0,0,z)\in k[\![z]\!]$. \end{conjj} As far as we know there has been no proofs of the conjecture for this origin version.
+holds in $ \mathscr M_k^{\hat{\mu}}$, where $\tilde f(z)=f(0,0,z)\in k[\![z]\!]$. \end{conjj} As far as we know there has been no proofs of the conjecture for the case of formal series even the special case when $k$ is assumed to be algebraically closed.
 All known results are assumed $f$ to be a polynomial.
 More precisely, the conjecture for polynomials was first proved by L\^e \cite{Thuong1} for the case where $f$ is either a function of Steenbrink type or the composition of a pair of regular functions with a polynomial in two variables.
 In \cite[Theorem 1.2]{Thuong}, in view of the formalism of Hrushovski-Kazhdan \cite{HK} and Hrushovski-Loeser \cite{HL16}, L\^e showed that the conjecture for polynomials holds in $\mathscr M_{\loc}^{\hat\mu}$, a ``big'' localization of $\mathscr M_k^{\hat\mu}$, as soon as the base field $k$ is algebraically closed.
 Nicaise and Payne \cite{NP} proved the conjecture for polynomials by proving the motivic Fubini theorem for the tropicalization map, on the foundation of \cite{HK} and tropical geometry, with assumption that $k$ contains all roots of unity.
 In \cite{LN}, by developing an equivariant motitic integration on varieties, we give a proof of the conjecture for polynomials.

 In this article, we give a proof of Conjecture \ref{conj} (see Theorem \ref{iic}).
-The work is based on our theory of equivariant motivic integration on special rigid varieties (see Section \ref{proofofiic} for detailed arguments).
-We sketch here the idea of the proof.
+The work is based on our theory of equivariant motivic integration on special rigid varieties developed in Section \ref{rig} (see Section \ref{proofofiic} for detailed arguments). \addtocontents{toc}{ }